lado-saha/C-Lox/README.md

 **Project Description:**

-We are currently building an interpreted language called lox, which compiles source code into bytecode and execute it using a VM..
+We are currently building a single-pass compiled language called lox, which compiles source code into bytecode and execute it using a VM..
 So far, I've implemented features like:

 * A Parser (Using Pratt's Parsing technique) which produces tokens
 * A bytecode representation